crispweed/swapbill_full/docs/example/trading.rst

 Terminology
 ------------

-Note that 'buy' in this context refers to buying host coin (with swapbill), and 'sell' refers to selling host coin (for swapbill).
+The client uses 'buy' to refer to buying host coin (with swapbill), and 'sell' to refer to selling host coin (for swapbill), and we'll use the same convention in this documentation.

 Buy transactions
 -----------------